 Maria and Veles have offered their assistance to the peacekeepers and Capricornians, cleanly sweeping away the Augen members and the Augen-converted generals.
 Guided by Scorpio’s hand, however, Maria departs with Veles after Conta.
 Those who remain…

-Alice’s fascination about the human mind developed at an early age.
+Alice’s fascination about the human mind had developed at an early age.
 Of all the books her parents could’ve grabbed for her as they’d fled their mansion to the shelter during the wartime bomb raids, they had gone ahead and selected neurology and psychology encyclopedias from their library’s top-shelf.
 How they had thought this book was more suitable for a child than the short fantasy novel just a shelf below—Alice still had no clue.
 Regardless, she consumed those pages gluttonously:

 Broca’s area, Wernicke’s area, the medulla, and the pons.
 A connected system somehow producing a coherent thought.
 Something not quite yet understood; something that never would be understood.
 Theories about how the electrical signals activated through a cascade of chemicals through synapses.
 The possibility of those electrical signals being able to transfer memory into vitae particles—romantic but not grounded in reality.